 As methods of payment are defined, they should be linked to a ledger or bank account.
 If you omit this step, users will receive errors when they try to save the payment type.

 Refund payment methods

-Additionally, if a user is processing a return order as a call center user in Retail, but he or she can't link the return to an original sale, the Return payment method must be defined in the Call center parameters.
-Go to Retail > Channel setup > Call center setup > Call center parameters, and then, on the RMA/Return tab, in the Payment method field, make sure that a payment method is defined.
+Additionally, if a user is processing a return order as a call center user in Commerce, but the user can't link the return to an original sale, the Return payment method must be defined in the Call center parameters.
+Go to Retail and Commerce > Channel setup > Call center setup > Call center parameters, and then, on the RMA/Return tab, in the Payment method field, make sure that a payment method is defined.
 The payment method will be the payment method that is used for refunds.
 Typically, it will be defined as either a check method or a customer account method.